ROSTaipei/ros2/README.md

+# ROS2

+This branch is only for translation of wiki in ros2/ros2 repo.

-Documentation is in the wiki: https://github.com/ros2/ros2/wiki
+Documentation is in the wiki: https://github.com/ROSTaipei/ros2/wiki